MihailRis/runexp/README.md

 # RunExp
-A lightweight math expressions solver for Java that compiles expressions directly into JVM bytecode minimizing runtime overhead aimed to precompiling expressions.
+A lightweight math expressions solver for Java that compiles expressions directly into JVM bytecode without using scripting engines minimizing runtime overhead aimed to precompiling expressions.

 # Usage: